25A0/authentication-sets/README.md

  - [measure.py](./measure.py) contains code to export test data as a csv

 This work is part of my master's thesis, which is yet to be published.
-More information related to authentication sets can be found in there.
+More information related to authentication sets will be available in there.

 ## What are authentication sets?